Discover what's on in Whyalla, districts

 Roses in the Ocean Walk

-Sunday, September 11, 8.30am-9.30am, raise awareness about suicide prevention, meet at Heidi's Cafe, 18 Forsyth St, Whyalla, then walk to foreshore where roses will be placed in the ocean, register at https://www.eventbrite.com.au
+Sunday, September 11, 8.30am-9.30am, walk to raise awareness about suicide prevention in the community, meet at Heidi's Cafe, 18 Forsyth St, Whyalla, then walk to foreshore where roses will be placed in the ocean to remember those lost to suicide, register at https://www.eventbrite.com.au

 EVENT LISTING